 Add flavoring.
 Pile on pie and bake in a slow oven (325 F) 15 to 18 minutes.

-read that the meringue needs to go all the way to the crust to
+I've never actually baked a pie with meringue on it before.
+I've read that the meringue needs to go all the way to the crust to seal in the filling.
+That's what I did. |

 And then, here's the slice.
 I waited about 15 minutes before slicing the pie.
 Apparently that wasn't enough.
 The recipe didn't say to chill it first, but I suspect the filling wouldn't have been quite so runny if I had.
 There also seemed to be some clear liquid in the bottom of the pie plate--something separated, but I'm not entirely sure what.